aosterwyk/varibot-twitch-js/README.md

 ## Installation

 - Download or clone the repo.
+- Install nodejs v13.12.0 or newer
 - Run ```npm install``` to install dependencies

 ## Usage

 - Copy botSettings.js.example to botSettings.js in root directory.
-Update required settings.
+Update required settings. **NOTE**: "password" is your oauth token, not your actual twitch password.
+- Leave "password" blank if this is your first time running this bot.
+The bot will error out with a URL to generate a token when you start it for the first time.
 - Copy channelPointsSounds.example.json to channelPointsSounds.json in root directory.
 Add any sounds for channel rewards.
 (Note: Command names are case sensitive)
-- TO DO - Steps for twitch Client ID and token
 - TO DO - Steps for google spreadsheet API access
 - Start with ```npm start```